jayprophit/knowledge-base/temp_reorg/docs/ai/parallel_processing.md

         processes.append(p)
         p.start()

-    # Wait for all processes to complete
+    # Wait for all processes to complete:
     for p in processes:
         p.join()